Bojan Mijailović

-Bojan Mijailović (Бојан Мијаиловић; born 28 August 1995) is a Serbian football defender, playing for Loznica.
+Bojan Mijailović (Бојан Мијаиловић; born 28 August 1995) is a Serbian professional footballer who plays as a defender for Metalac Gornji Milanovac.

 Club career

 Metalac Gornji Milanovac

 Mijailović is a product of Metalac's youth school, and was a member of generation which made promotion to the best level Serbian youth league in 2014.

 He made his debut for Metalac in 2012–13 season.
 Next season he made 1 league appearance too, but he was sitting on the bench several times.
 He also played 1 cup match against Partizan, and one play-off match for the Serbian SuperLiga, against Rad.
 Second match he started on the field, but complained of a headache from the tear gas that caused the match later was interrupted.
 After youth career, he left Metalac and joined local Zone league club Takovo, but he returned in his home club after six months and signed four-year contract at the beginning of 2015.
 He made his SuperLiga debut in the 7th fixture of 2015–16, against Spartak Subotica.
 In summer 2016, Mijailović moved on one-year loan to Serbian First League side Kolubara.